 In today’s advertising landscape, it is necessary to provide relevant and up-to-date advertising in order to distinguish your brand from the competition.
 But how do you keep your campaigns up-to-date in terms of stock and price?
 Manually updating them, several times a day is an absolute no-go if you sell more than a hundred products.
 The solution?
 Feed-based advertising!
 But you already knew that, right?
 The real secret for a successful ad campaign?
-Optimizing ad campaigns should go hand-in-hand with optimizing your data feeds.
+Optimizing advertising campaigns should go hand-in-hand with optimizing your data feeds.

 What is a data feed?
 A list – often a .xml or .csv file – containing all products you want to sell with all relevant attributes for each product.